Have you ever heard of using fish emulsion fertilizer to grow plants? What is a fish emulsion?

 Healthy garden plants are a result of good quality soil, plant food, sunlight, water, and of course, essential nutrients for their health.

-There are plenty of organic products you can use to fertilize your plants with:
+Along with using fish emulsion, there are plenty of organic matter or organic OMRI (Organic Materials Review Institute) gardening products you can use to fertilize your plants with:

 … and so on.

 However, there are also good organic items and supplements to consider – fish emulsion fertilizer is a good example.

 Fish emulsion is a liquid organic fertilizer made from whole fish and fishing industry byproducts.